 Figuring out the details from step one above helps you calculate your budget.
 After all, one thing that extends kitchen renovations is running out of money.
 To be safe, add a few extra hundred dollars or a cushion of about 20 percent.
 It may come in handy if your plumbing is clogged or you change your mind about the cabinets at the last minute.

 Use a spreadsheet or similar tool to budget and track your spending in areas such as paint, new appliances, new flooring, wiring, cabinets, and so on.

 3. Set Out the Timeline

-Group similar things together to save time.
+Group similar things together to save time as advised by kitchen remodel Chicago company.
 Write what would ideally be done on day one, day two, day three, etc. Rather than fill out a full 13 or 14 days, try for 12 days or fewer in case setbacks cost you time.
 It’ll be nice to have an extra day or two of cushioning.

 One thing to keep in mind is that while the renovation itself should take less than two weeks, that is with proper prep work and ordering materials in advance.
 It is unlikely you could plan a renovation over three days and then immediately do it in the next 14 days.

 You need time to shop for appliances, flooring, countertops, and backsplashes, and pick them up or have them delivered.

 4. Assess Your Abilities and Interest in Handling the Renovation Yourself